 Masvingo Road, or Fort Victoria Road as it was called until 1982, was four lanes in need of repaving.

-A railroad arrived in Harare, then called Salisbury, in 1899.
+The deserted railway station.
+The track arrived in Harare, then called Salisbury, in 1899.
 It came from Beira, on the coast of Mozambique, via Umtali, now Mutare.
-Its presence made Salisbury possible.
 Until the track's arrival, the freight charges on a ton of cargo from England had been £42, of which three were the cost as far as Beira.
 "Simply ludicrous," exclaimed a correspondent in 1894 (Quoted in George Kay and Michael Smout, Salisbury: A Geographical Survey of the Capital of Rhodesia (1977), p.
 94).

-A neat railway emblem in the deserted station waiting room.
+A neat railway emblem survives in a deserted waiting room.

 Three years after independence, this Freedom Arch was plunked over the airport road.
-Its girth hints at plans for a wider road that has yet to be needed.
+Its girth hints at plans for a wider road yet to be needed.

 Looking west along the chief east-west avenue, the old Jameson Avenue, now Samora Machel, with the Reserve Bank's tower in the distance.

-An unimpressive street, but at least visitors can't easily get lost.
+Unimpressive, but at least it's hard to get lost.
 Salisbury was laid out with a grid, its core mostly surveyed by T.A.
 Ross, who personally supervised the demarcation of about 2,500 lots.
-By 1897 the place had been declared a municipality.
-The European population mushroomed: 1,725 people in 1904, 5,700 in 1921, 10,000 in 1931, 20,000 in 1941, 46,000 in 1951, 94,000 in 1961, and 112,000 in 1980.
+By 1897, even though the railway was two years away, the town had been declared a municipality.
+The European population grew steadily for 80 years: 1,725 people in 1904, 5,700 in 1921, 10,000 in 1931, 20,000 in 1941, 46,000 in 1951, 94,000 in 1961, and 112,000 in 1980.
 Since then, the European population has collapsed to about 12,000.
 As for Africans, they were not even counted until 1962.
 They then numbered 216,000, compared to about 1.6 million today.
 The two groups were historically segregated, with blacks crowded south of the tracks and toward the west, particularly in the townships of Highfield and Harari.
 Oddly enough, the white areas, north of the tracks and toward the east, were a third or more black, because almost every house had one or more black servants living in tiny, backyard shacks.

 Many downtown streets were renamed after 1982, when the heroes of the Europeans were scrapped in favor of revolutionary Africans.
 As Jameson became Samora Machel, so Baker became Mandela, Gordon became Silundika, and Kingsway became Julius Nyerere.
 A couple of the old names managed to survive, including Speke Avenue, named for one of the discoverers of the source of the White Nile.